o2r-project/api/docs/job.md

 All execution jobs are tied to a single research compendium and reflect the execution history of that research compendium.

 A trivial execution job would be a completely unmodified research compendium, to test the reproducibility of a research compendium.

-A _potential_ future feature would be that the input data (input files, datasets, parameters) can be altered to run a modified execution job.
-This functionality is not yet final.
+(A _potential_ future feature would be that the input data (input files, datasets, parameters) can be altered to run a modified execution job.
+This functionality is not yet implemented.)

+## Steps

+One job consists of a series of steps.
+All of these steps can be in one of three status: `running`, `failure`, or `success`.
+The are executed in order.

+- **validate_bag**
+  Validate the BagIt bag based on npm's [bagit](https://www.npmjs.com/package/bagit).
+- **validate_compendium**
+  Parses and validate the bagtainer configuration and metadta.
+- **image_prepare**
+  Create an archive of the payload of the BagIt bag, which allows to build and run the image also on remote Docker hosts.
+- **image_build**
+  Send the bag's payload as a tarballed archive to Docker to build an image, which is tagged `bagtainer:<jobid>`.
+- **image_execute**
+  Run the container and return based on status code of program that ran inside the container.
+- **cleanup**
+  Remove image or job files (depending on server-side settings).

 ## New job